SystemsApproach/security/intro.rst

 Chapter 1:  Introduction
 =========================

+..
+This was original the Problem Statement in the full book.
+   One thing we might do in this Introduction is talk about the Internet's history, and how the original threat model (or lack thereof) get us to where we are today.

 Computer networks are typically a shared resource used by many applications representing different interests.
 The Internet is particularly widely shared, being used by competing businesses, mutually